Joseph Görres: Life as an independent writer

 He went back to Heidelberg, but in 1817 returned to Coblenz and founded a relief-society for the alleviation of distress in the Rhenish province.
 At the same time he continued his work as a political pamphleteer, as shown chiefly in his "Adresse der Stadt und Landschaft Koblenz und ihre Uebergabe beim Fürsten Hardenberg" (1818) and his brochure "Teutschland und die Revolution" (1819).
 In this work he reviewed the circumstances which had led to the murder of August von Kotzebue, and, while expressing horror at the deed itself, he urged that it was impossible and undesirable to repress the free utterance of public opinion.
 The success of the work was marked, despite a ponderous style.
 It was suppressed by the Prussian government, which confiscated his papers and ordered his arrest.
-He escaped, however, to Frankfort, whence he made his way to Strasbourg.
+He escaped, however, to Frankfurt, whence he made his way to Strasbourg.

 Two more political tracts were Europa und die Revolution ("Europe and the Revolution", 1821) and In Sachen der Rheinprovinzen und in eigener Angelegenheit ("In the matter of the Rhine Province and in a matter of my own", 1822).
-In the former book – read with avidity throughout Germany. – Görres describes the moral, intellectual and political corruption of France in the course of the eighteenth century as the major cause which led to the revolution:
+In the former book – read with avidity throughout Germany – Görres describes the moral, intellectual and political corruption of France in the course of the eighteenth century as the major cause which led to the revolution: